mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

-Or when the objects are graphs, like in Stephen [Wolfram's Physics Project](https://en.wikipedia.org/wiki/Wolfram_Physics_Project) where he is trying to create a new fundamental theory of physics and *derive* physical laws from the bottom-up,
+Or when the objects are graphs, like in Stephen [Wolfram's Physics Project](https://en.wikipedia.org/wiki/Wolfram_Physics_Project) where he is trying to create a new fundamental theory of physics and *derive* physical laws from the bottom-up (while [other people](https://arxiv.org/abs/1901.00592) are also using graph rewriting systems to analyze causality in molecular systems),

 <br/>